 Moroccan chicken and chickpeas.
 That’s a pretty broad description.
 This version is a warm dish of onion, garlic, spices and peanut butter.
 The chicken stays crispy and the chickpeas get meltingly delicious.
 It just works.
+And it works well.

-Moroccan chicken and chickpeas is a one skillet dish that I’ve been making forever.
+Moroccan chicken and chickpeas is one skillet dish that I’ve been making forever.
 It’s not particularly authentic, I don’t think.
 But it’s really good.
 One of those homey style dishes that hits the spot.

 I adapted the recipe from a small lunch cafe years ago.
 They called it Moroccan chicken.
 Good enough for me.
 I upped the spice some and added some of the Ethiopian berbere chili powder.
 That’s wonderful stuff.
 If you’ve never tried it, I urge you to.
 It’s a mix of spices and Ethiopian chilies and it’s absolutely haunting.